 Through a similar automated phone service, Property Tax/Rent Rebate applicants can check rebate status by calling, toll-free, 1-888-PATAXES.

 The new online tool to check rebate status has the potential to reduce administrative costs for the Revenue Department.
 The online service is maintained at a minimal cost, while each toll-free phone call from taxpayers costs the department about 3.1 cents in phone charges, plus costs associated with staffing.

 The rebate program benefits eligible Pennsylvanians age 65 and older; widows and widowers age 50 and older; and people with disabilities age 18 and older.
 A 2006 program expansion increased the income limit from $15,000 to $35,000 (which excludes half of Social Security income) for homeowners and raises the maximum standard rebate for both homeowners and renters from $500 to $650.
 The income limit for renters is $15,000.

 The program expansion also provided for supplemental property tax rebates of up to $325 – on top of the standard rebates – to homeowners in Philadelphia, Pittsburgh and Scranton and to those in other parts of the state who pay more than 15 percent of income on property taxes.

 Property Tax/Rent Rebate claim forms (PA-1000) and information are available online atwww.papropertytaxrelief.comand by calling 1-888-222-9190.
 Forms and assistance also are available at Department of Revenue district offices (listed in the government section of local telephone directories), local Area Agencies on Aging, senior centers and state legislators’ offices.

-The deadline to apply for a rebate on property taxes or rent paid in 2008 is Dec.
+The deadline to apply for a rebate on property taxes or rent paid is Dec.
 31.